Famous sculptures in San Sebastian

 Cristina Iglesias, form her own sculptural language, intervenes, and transforms a remote place converting it into a symbol for the defence of ecological causes and environmental conservation.

-The artist Cristina Iglesias creating the work Hondalea in the lighthouse of Santa Clara Island
+The work Hondalea in the lighthouse of Santa Clara Island

 Created by the sculptor Eduardo Chillida (San Sebastián, 1924-2002) and the architect Luis Peña Ganchegui (Oñati, 1926-San Sebastián 2009), the Peine del Viento (Wind Comb) is the perfect example of beauty in its purest state, a profound dialogue between art and the landscape.